On the wave turbulence theory for a stochastic KdV type equation: Introduction

 To derive kinetic equations from wave equations, the wave equations can be put either on hypercubic lattices or on continuum domains.
 The lattice and continuum settings have different challenges and difficulties (see the discussions in \cite{chen2005localization,chen2005localization2,lukkarinen2007asymptotics} and Subsection \ref{Sec:Novelty}).

 While the work of Lukkarinen and Spohn is in the lattice setting, the work of Buckmaster-Germain-Hani-Shatah \cite{buckmaster2019onthe,buckmaster2019onset}, Deng-Hani \cite{deng2019derivation}, and Collot-Germain \cite{collot2019derivation,collot2020derivation} give rigorous derivations of the 4-wave kinetic equations from the cubic NLS equation in the continuum setting, with random initial data, at limits closed to \eqref{VanHove} and the equation is put out of statistical equilibrium.
 Attempts to derive the 4-wave kinetic equation from the stochastic NLS in the continuum setting have been carried out by Dymov, Kuksin and collaborators in \cite{dymov2019formal,dymov2019formal2,dymov2020zakharov,dymov2021large}.
-In \cite{faou2020linearized}, starting from the KP equation, Faou observes that there is no kinetic description in some regimes of parameters, leading to a counter-example for the kinetic equation prediction.
-By adding a noise and turning the deterministic KP equation into a stochastic one, similar to what has been proposed by Zakharov and Lvov \cite{zakharov1975statistical}, Faou proves that in the kinetic limit, the renormalized fluctuations of the amplitudes of the Fourier modes converge in a weak sense towards the solution of the linearized 3-wave kinetic equation around the Rayleigh-Jeans spectra, based on the interesting idea of using the Liouville equation of the density function of the system.
-In deriving the wave kinetic equations, one needs to deal with the complicated problem of controlling the time dynamics of the randomization, as it evolves along the dynamics of the evolution equation.
-In the physical literature, this dynamics has been widely studied via the Liouville equation (see \cite{akhiezer2013methods,balescu1975equilibrium,reichl2016modern}).
-We will discuss later in the manuscript that this Liouville equation turns out to be of optimal transport type, leading to an interesting cross-discipline connection between wave turbulence theory and optimal transport theory.

 Finally, let us also mention the (CR) equation, which is derived from the deterministic cubic nonlinear Schr\"odinger equation in~\cite{buckmaster2016effective,faou2016weakly} and studied in~\cite{buckmaster2016analysis,germain2015continuous,germain2016continuous}, and which is a Hamiltonian equation whose nonlinearity is given by one component of the 4-wave kinetic operator.

 Let us also comment that the Boltzmann equation is probably the most famous collisional kinetic model.
 The derivation of the Boltzmann equation is also a very important and active research line \cite{bodineau2016brownian,gallagher2013newton,lanford1975time}.